U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Indian Lakes Off-Range Corral

 The Indian Lakes Off-Range Corral is located at 5676 Indian Lakes Road, Fallon, and is privately owned and operated.
 About a 90-minute drive east from Reno, the facility provides care for up to 3,200 wild horses or burros.
 The facility encompasses 320 acres containing 43 large holding pens, each pen measuring 70,000 square feet that will safely hold approximately 100 horses.
 The horses receive an abundance of feed tailored to their needs each day, along with a constant supply of fresh water through automatic watering troughs.
 Free choice mineral block supplements are also provided to the animals in each pen.
-A veterinarian routinely inspects the horses and provides necessary medical care as needed.
+A veterinarian routinely inspects the horses and provides necessary veterinary care as needed.

 BLM strives to place horses removed from the range into good, private homes.
 Horses at the Indian Lakes Road facility are made available to the public for adoption or sale throughout the year at off-site adoption events and through BLM’s Adopt or Sales Program.